 - Deciding what you want to do about it.

 We’ve already talked about how you can figure out whether you’re in a loveless marriage or not.
 Assuming that you are, your next step is to decide what you want to do about it.
 You can either work on your marriage, get a divorce, or decide to live with the status quo.

 Loveless marriages can be pulled from the brink of divorce if both partners agree that they want to try to do that.
 If both partners make their marriage a priority, and work on it, they can often begin to rekindle the love that they lost.

-You’ve also got to be willing to get help.
-Once your marriage has deteriorated to the point of being totally without love, you and your spouse probably can’t communicate effectively either.
+Most of all, you've got to be willing to get help.
+Once your marriage has deteriorated to the point of being totally loveless, you and your spouse probably can’t communicate effectively either.
 If you want to try to save your marriage, getting professional help is key.

 Most of all, you’ve got to be willing to forgive yourself and your spouse for whatever happened in the past.
 You also have to be willing to work harder on your marriage than on anything else in your life.

 Yet, if you're both not willing to do those things, or if your marriage is so far gone that there is nothing left to save, then it may be time to consider getting a divorce.

 Your last choice (and it IS a choice!) is to do nothing.